Auditing Data Membership in Reinforcement Learning With Verifiable Rewards: Attack Evaluation

 \subsection{Analysis on Feature Importance}

-To understand the factors driving membership leakage in RLVR, we conduct a progressive analysis of DIBA’s feature components, examining their roles across different detection regimes, i.e., from overall ranking to high-precision identification and hard-case behavior.
+To understand the factors driving auditing in RLVR, we conduct a progressive analysis of DIBA’s feature components, examining their roles across different detection regimes, i.e., from overall ranking to high-precision identification and hard-case behavior.

 \mypara{Overall Discriminative Power} We begin by analyzing DIBA’s performance in terms of AUC, which captures the attack’s overall ability to rank member prompts above non-members without strict false positive constraints.
 As shown in \Cref{fig:roc-main}, among all feature components, the \texttt{FT Score}, which measures the improvement in rule-based correctness from base to fine-tuned model, achieves significantly higher AUC than other signals.
 This reflects the central role of reward-driven behavioral change in membership leakage: prompts that induce consistent performance gains during RLVR training are globally more distinguishable.